 - Good C programming skills.

-- Operating Systems: Three Easy Pieces.
+- Required textbook (available free online): Operating Systems: Three Easy Pieces.
 Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau.

 - The C Programming Language, 2nd Edition.
 Brian W. Kernighan and Dennis M. Ritchie.